 Based on this information, is Texas Woman's University the school for you?
 Remember, the best school for one person may not be the right school for someone else!
 So ask yourself: Is Texas Woman's University a good school for you?

 If Texas Woman's University seems like a school you want to apply to, click the heart button to save it to your college list.

-Then use the college admissions predictor to calculate your chances of getting admitted to some of the top schools in the U.S.
+Then use the college admissions predictor to calculate your chances of getting into some of the schools in the U.S.

 You can also take a virtual campus tour to get a sense of what Texas Woman's University and Denton are like without leaving home.